JNjenga/steg/README.md

 | :---------------------: | :---------------------------------: |
 | ![Original](test-files/original.bmp) | ![Encrypted](generated-files/enc-output.bmp) |

-The second image has English version of the Kenyan national anthem hidden inside it.
+The second image has tje English version of the Kenyan national anthem hidden inside it.

 ## How Build